 - How do you ensure you remain alert and safe on the road?

 - Have you ever missed a deadline?
 Why and how did you handle it?

 8. Make an offer.

 When you have found the right candidate, you should make them a job offer before they are hired by another company.
 Give the applicant a call to let them know they have been successful, then send an email with the job description, salary, benefits, and start date.

 How do you successfully recruit a truck driver?

 You should start by writing an attractive job post that highlights the benefits that other companies do not offer.
-You should then post your job description to a large job board like Indeed or Glassdoor.
+You should then post your job description to a large job board like Indeed.
 From there, you should host a few rounds of interviews as well as a road test to endure that the candidate is adequately qualified.

 Are truck drivers in demand 2020?

 Yes, truck drivers are in demand in 2020.
 Cargo like food and other essentials need to be transported all over the country, and truck drivers make these trips possible.